 It’s about being present.

-If you want to go to the parties then do that, if you want to make an extravagant dinner then do that, but the magic is what we make it, and we get to choose.
+If you want send gifts to every then do that (and huge props btw), if you want to make an extravagant dinner then do that, but the magic is what we make it, and we get to choose.

 I surrender to these holidays whatever they may look like.